Mozenn/spring-boot-hibernate-search-conditional-indexing/README.md

-Companion repository for the blog post : "Build a Spring Boot REST API with Full-Text Search using Hibernate Search"
+Companion repository for the blog post : "Implement Conditional Indexing in Hibernate Search using Spring Boot"

-Checkout the blog post for more details : https://gauthier-cassany.com/posts/spring-boot-hibernate-search
+Checkout the blog post for more details : https://gauthier-cassany.com/posts/spring-boot-hibernate-search-conditional-indexing